Voting by Post at Elections

 We have a duty to collect a signature from postal voters every five years to make sure we have an up-to-date signature.
 This is very important because your signature is used at elections when you cast your vote.

-If the signature we have on file for you is 5 years old or more then we will send you a form called a Postal Vote Confirmation Notice.
+If the signature we have on file for you is 5 years old or more then we will send you a form called a Absent Vote Signature Refresh.
+This will happen in January of each year.